aofarrel/myco/doc/FAQs.md

 * TBProfiler's reference genome must be *exactly* the same as the one you called variants upon, if you're running TBProfiler on bams
 * UShER has limitations on how long a chromosome's name can be
 * clockwork's decontamination is designed with their specific decontamination reference in mind That being said, old versions of myco used clockwork reference prepare to prepare the TB genome, and you could hack that passing-reference-genomes-around functionality to use your own custom reference genomes if you're confident.
-The latest version of myco that used clockwork reference prepare was [4.1.3](https://github.com/aofarrel/myco/releases/tag/4.1.3), so that's a good place to start.
+The latest version of myco_raw and myco_sra that used clockwork reference prepare was [4.1.3](https://github.com/aofarrel/myco/releases/tag/4.1.3), so that's a good place to start.
+The latest version of myco that required reference genomes for TBProfiler and/or UShER was [4.2.0](https://github.com/aofarrel/myco/releases/tag/4.2.0).

 ## Common warnings/errors